← Back to Blog

 ServiceM8

-Step 2: Write Your Four Messages
+Step 2: We Write the Messages for You

-Step 3: Set the Trigger
+Step 3: We Build the Automation

-Step 4: Test It on Yourself
+Step 4: We Test It End to End

 The Bigger Picture: Quote Follow-Up Is One Piece of the Puzzle